zachsnow/slinger/README.md

 Slinger - A Slack Thinger
 =========================

+**I can't imagine this is anywhere close to working anymore.
+Adios.**

 User scripts and stylesheets for `Slack.app`.

 **NOTE:** there's no real need to patch the app if you don't want to; simply